 More specifically, it translates to extending loving and sacrificial help to others for their benefit, and not for personal gain.

 This breaks down into three parts – a desire to help, mutual assistance (or pitching in wherever you can), and acts of kindness that don’t require any goodness in return.
 Essentially, kokua is a concept of selflessness that has helped Hawaiian people keep their communities and relationships intact for centuries.

 You might find it hard at first to pronounce it correctly; but in the spirit of aloha, keep trying, and listening to anyone who is helping you to pronounce it.
-Start by saying koh-koo-ah, and then practise from there!
+Start by saying koh-koo-ah, and then practice from there!
 Next up, we're going to answer the question of what does Kokua mean?

 What does Kokua mean in the Hawaiian culture?

 Hawaiian culture has always placed a huge amount of importance on social interdependence.
 Put simply, Hawaiian people genuinely believe that for their community to thrive, people need to relate healthily and generously to one another.

 Everywhere in Hawaii, you’ll see people practicing this way of life: giving back to their society selflessly, because only when every individual citizen helps out their neighbor without expecting anything in return, will the community stand strong.

 Kokua has been around for nearly as long as Hawaii itself.
 Over time, it’s become one of the important foundations of Hawaiian society.